CamLatimer/WDI-Project-1-War/README.md

 event listeners.

 ###User Stories:
-*-Users should be able to see buttons/links clearly marked in order to play intuitively and mimic the simplicity of the IRL game* *-So the game can start right away, onload, there should be spaces and a split deck for two players already loaded.*
+* Users should be able to see buttons/links clearly marked in order to play intuitively and mimic the simplicity of the IRL game
+* So the game can start right away, onload, there should be spaces and a split deck for two players already loaded.
-*-users should be able to see who's winning the game and be shown who the eventual winner is so they can keep track of how the game is going* *-Users should have a reset button in case they want to restart the game.*
+* users should be able to see who's winning the game and be shown who the eventual winner is so they can keep track of how the game is going
+* Users should have a reset button in case they want to restart the game.

 ###Installation:
 1. Clone, fork or download the .zip folder